 Epilogue to Yesterday

 First things first it’s Steve Martin’s birthday today.
 I must have tuned into that psychic wave or something.
 Happy Birthday Steve.
-All the comments about you making crappy movies were merely meant as encouragment to keep doing stuff like Shopgirl and stop making movies that fail the Poster Test.
+All the comments about you making crappy movies were merely meant as encouragement to keep doing stuff like Shopgirl.

 Family Branding, Family Ties (Tie-Ins)

 Recently, when going to rate my buddies on AOL (more and more of whom are having professional photo-resumes and Playboy-quality spreads versus a Coolpix snapshot at a birthday), there was an article about how Ashlee Simpson is stepping out of the shadow of teen superstar sister Jessica Simpson.